ontolex/morph/index.md

 ![Overall structure of the OntoLex-Morph module](OntoLex Morph.drawio.png)

 OntoLex-Morph is an extension of the OntoLex model designed to represent morphological processes—such as inflection, derivation, and compounding—across languages, supporting both structural and semantic aspects of morphemes, rules, and grammatical constraints.
-It enables the formalization of morphological data from various sources, facilitates interoperability between computational morphologies, and supports use cases like generating linguistic labels for ontologies or modeling morphology as a knowledge graph.
+It enables the formalization of morphological data from various sources, facilitates interoperability between computational morphologies, and supports use cases like generating linguistic labels for ontologies or modelling morphology as a knowledge graph.
 Central to the model are three classes—morph, rule, and grammatical meaning—which interact to describe how base forms are transformed into surface forms while capturing their morphosyntactic and semantic features.

 </section>